nils-ost/MinecraftAnnouncer/README.md

 Minecraft Dedicated Server Announcer (Promoter)

-For some reason Minecraft Dedicated Servers do not promote themselfs locally, even if they are configured for offline-mode.
+For some reason Minecraft Dedicated Servers do not promote themselves locally, even if they are configured for offline-mode.
 Therefore I created this small script, which does the job of announcing a Dedicated Minecraft server in the LAN.

 ## Starting Minecraft Announcer